LinuxSuRen/github-assist-chrome-extension/README.md

 1. Navigate to any GitHub repository page.
 2. The total number of downloads will be displayed in the sidebar on the repository home page.
-3. On the release page, the download count for each release file will be shown next to the file name.
+3. On the release page, the download count for each release file will be shown next to the file name along with a mirror download link.

 ## Permissions